Reverse takeovers in Hong Kong

 What is a reverse takeover?

-- an initial listing fee to be paid
+- an initial listing fee is payable; and

-- the quality of the acquired business – i.e. whether it can meet the trading record requirements for a new listing
+- the quality of the acquired business – i.e. whether it meets the eligibility and suitability requirements for a new listing

-- the size and type of business that the issuer was engaged in prior to the acquisition – e.g. whether it was merely a listed shell
+- the nature and scale of the issuer’s business prior to the acquisition – e.g. whether it was merely a listed shell

 - any fundamental alteration to the issuer’s principal business